Non-Smooth Integrability Theory: Main Result: Continuity of Calculation

 We are now able to calculate a utility function $u_{f,\bar{p}}$ from a CoD $f$.
-However, in real world, we can only obtain a finite data of $f$, and because $f$ includes infinite data, we cannot obtain $f$ rigorously.
+However, in the real world, we can only obtain finite data about $f$, and because $f$ includes infinite data, we cannot determine $f$ rigorously.
 Hence, our CoD $f$ must be considered as an estimated value of the true demand function.
-In this view, we need a continuity result: that is, we wish that if $f'$ is near to $f$, then $u_{f',\bar{p}}$ is also near to $u_{f,\bar{p}}$.
-If this condition is violated, then we are confronted with a methodological difficulty: that is, ensuring ``consistency'' for the estimated utility function becomes hard.
+In this view, we need a continuity result: that is, we require that if $f'$ is near to $f$, then $u_{f',\bar{p}}$ is also near to $u_{f,\bar{p}}$.
+If this condition is violated, then we are confronted with a methodological difficulty---ensuring ``consistency'' for the estimated utility function becomes hard.

 We should explain this point in detail.
 Consider some estimation problem with the true value $x\in X$.
 Suppose that there is a given estimation method, and for some data with size $N$, let $x_N$ be the estimated value of $x$.
 Then, $x_N$ is a random variable on $X$.
-This estimation method is said to {\bf consistent} if $x_N$ converges to $x$ in probability as $N\to \infty$.
+This estimation method is said to be {\bf consistent} if $x_N$ converges to $x$ in probability as $N\to \infty$.

-Suppose that there is an estimation method for the true demand function $f$, and $f_N$ is an estimated value of $f$ for some data set with size $N$.
+Suppose that there is an estimation method for the true demand function $f$, and $f_N$ is an estimated value of $f$ for some data set of size $N$.
 Suppose also that this estimation method is consistent with respect to some topology on the space of demand functions.
-For each $f_N$, we can calculate the utility function $u_{f_N,\bar{p}}$, and thus $u_{f_N,\bar{p}}$ can be treated as an estimated value of the ``true utility function'' $u_{f,\bar{p}}$.
+For each $f_N$, we can calculate the utility function $u_{f_N,\bar{p}}$, and thus, $u_{f_N,\bar{p}}$ can be treated as an estimated value of the ``true utility function'' $u_{f,\bar{p}}$.
 Our question is as follows: does $u_{f_N,\bar{p}}$ converge to $u_{f,\bar{p}}$?
-If not, our estimation method violates the consistency, and thus it is not useful.
+If not, our estimation method violates the consistency condition, and is thus not useful.

 Hence, the continuity of $u_{f,\bar{p}}$ with respect to $f$ is very important.
 In this regard, we first show the following result.